codynhanpham/python_audio_server/README.md

 ## Work-in-Progress
 - [x] Upgrade project to Python 3.7
-- [ ] Move to using simpleaudio.
-For this, must resample audio files when start up server
+- [x] Resample audio files when start up server (to the nearest playable sample rate)
-- [ ] More efficient way to pre-process audio files for playlist (resample, etc.)
+- [x] More efficient way to pre-process audio files for playlist (resample, etc.)
-- [ ] Preload gapless version of playlist
+- [x] Preload gapless version of playlist
+- [ ] Move to using simpleaudio for all audio playback.
+Make it so that only one audio stream is playing at a time.
 - [ ] Smoothing the audio transition between songs in playlist (Eliminate the clicking sound)
 - [ ] Ability to stop audio.
 Maybe a /stop endpoint
 - [ ] Sync the playback progress bar with the audio